-Rudder Dependent Kayaks vs. Rudder-Free Kayaks (i.e. With and Without Skegs)
+Rudder Dependent Kayaks vs. Rudder-Free Kayaks (i.e. With and Without Retractable Skegs)

-When moving forward while sideways to the wind, most boats tend to turn somewhat upwind.
-This is called weather cocking (often the analogy of the arrowhead on a wind vane is used to visualize the boat’s tendency to point or cock toward weather).
-Weather cocking can be quite annoying when you are trying to stay on a course sideways to the wind, such as when you are crossing between islands or from one side of a long, narrow lake to the other.
+When moving forward while sideways to the wind, most boats tend to turn upwind.
+This is called weather cocking (the analogy of the arrowhead on a wind vane is used to visualize the boat’s tendency to point or cock toward weather).
+Weather cocking can be quite annoying when you are trying to stay on a course sideways to the wind.
+This comes up a lot when crossing between islands or from one side of a long, narrow lake to the other.
 This is due to the fact that wind tends to blow parallel to a channel or lengthwise down a long, narrow body of water.
-Weather cocking is the bane of all unskilled paddlers and/or those with poor handling boats.
+Weather cocking is the bane of all unskilled sea kayakers or anyone with a poor handling boat.

-A skeg may look like a rudder blade at first glance, but a skeg is merely a fin (positioned on the bottom of the hull, usually near the stern) used to prevent weather cocking or to increase tracking.
-Retractable skegs can be raised and lowered in and out of the water with a hand control.
+A retractable skeg kind-of looks like a rudder blade at first glance, but a skeg is merely a fin (positioned on the bottom of the hull, usually near the stern) and it only moves up and down not left and right.
+A retractable skeg is used to prevent weather cocking or occasionally to increase tracking even in calm conditions.
+Retractable skegs can be raised and lowered in and out of the water with a hand control near the cockpit.
 Skegs do not turn from side to side like a rudder does, and they are not used for turning left and right (Although in side wind conditions the up and down adjustment of a retractable skeg will tend to make the kayak head somewhat up-wind or down-wind, which could be interpreted as steering a bit to the left or right in that situation).
-Since you can't use a skeg to made a "U"-turn, using a skeg doesn't retard the development of your steering and turning skills the way using a mechanical rudder does.
-Kayaks with skegs generally have rigid foot braces rather than sliding rudder pedals, so they don't have any of the rudder boat's handicaps.
-On the down side, retractable skegs have a skeg trunk molded inside the hull which wastes some of the space for storing gear.
-The skeg and it’s trunk opening also add drag to the hull, even when the skeg is retracted, and you need to be a little careful when launching and landing (skeg up to land) so as not to damage the skeg or get a pebble jammed against the blade.
+Since you can't use a skeg to made a "U"-turn, using a skeg doesn't retard the development of your steering and turning skills the way a mechanical rudder does.
+Kayaks with skegs generally have adjustable but rigid foot braces rather than sliding rudder pedals, so they don't have any of the rudder boat's handicaps.
+On the down side, retractable skegs have a skeg trunk molded inside the hull which wastes a bit of space for storing gear.
+The skeg and it’s trunk opening also add drag to the hull, even when the skeg is retracted, and you need to be a little careful when launching and landing (remember: skeg up to land) so as not to damage the skeg or get a pebble jammed against the blade.
 So you may be wondering why kayaks with skegs are the hot trend for new models aimed at the high end of the sea kayak market.
 The answer is probably in drawbacks to the other two alternatives, rudders and none of the above.

 There is much to be said for simplicity in kayak design.
 Fewer gadgets means fewer things can go wrong.
-Rudder cables and pivots can break, and pebbles can jam retractable skegs.
-It is noteworthy that practically none of the Eskimo kayaks had rudders (and Eskimos had many different kayak designs).
-The few exceptions were almost certainly influenced by Westerners who lacked the Eskimo paddler’s skill, and even then I don’t recall any examples of one-person Eskimo kayaks with rudders.
-There is evidence that removable skegs (strapped on when needed) were used by some Eskimos (notably in Greenland), but there again it may have been a recent crutch influenced by Westerners at a time when the kayak culture (and skills) was in decline.
+Rudder cables and hinges can break, and pebbles can jam retractable skegs.
+It is noteworthy that practically none of the traditional kayaks had rudders (and Inuits had many different kayak designs styles).
+The few exceptions were almost certainly influenced by Westerners who lacked the Inuit paddler’s skill, and even then I don’t recall any example of one-person Inuit kayaks with rudders.
+There is evidence that removable skegs (strapped on when needed) were used by some Inuit paddlers (notably in Greenland), but there again it may have been a recent crutch influenced by Westerners at a time when the kayak culture (and skills) was in decline.
 There are kayaks built today that are designed to be used without rudders or skegs.
 This is a valid option, provided the paddler has enough skill to steer it efficiently in side winds and chooses a model that isn't too big for him or her to handle efficiently in the anticipated conditions.
 One potential risk, however, is that a kayak without a skeg or rudder may handle fine in light to moderate winds (hardly any noticeable weather cocking etc.), but become impossible (at least for all but experts) to turn up wind in strong winds.
-This may prove to be the ultimate advantage kayaks with skegs.
+This may prove to be the ultimate advantage of kayaks with retractable skegs.
 With good hull design, a balance can be struck: you can drop the skeg down to keep the kayak from turning up wind when holding a course sideways to the wind or lift the skeg up to make it easy to turn up wind even in strong winds.